Bride of Frankenstein: Production

 Universal considered making a sequel to Frankenstein as early as its 1931 preview screenings, following which the film's original ending was changed to allow for Henry Frankenstein's survival.
-James Whale initially refused to direct Bride, believing he had "squeezed the idea dry" on the first film.
+James Whale initially refused to direct Bride, believing he had already "squeezed the idea dry".
 Kurt Neumann was originally scheduled to replace Whale but decided to film The Black Cat instead.
-Following the success of Whale's The Invisible Man, producer Carl Laemmle, Jr. realized that Whale was the only possible director for Bride; Whale took advantage of the situation in persuading the studio to let him make One More River.
+Following the success of Whale's The Invisible Man, producer Carl Laemmle, Jr. realized that Whale was the only possible director for Bride; Whale took advantage of the situation by persuading Universal to let him make One More River.
 Whale believed the sequel would not top the original, so he decided instead to make it a memorable "hoot".
 According to a studio publicist, Whale and Universal's studio psychiatrist decided "the Monster would have the mental age of a ten-year-old boy and the emotional age of a lad of fifteen".

-Screenwriter Robert Florey wrote a treatment entitled The New Adventures of Frankenstein — The Monster Lives!, but it was rejected without comment early in 1932.
-Universal staff writer Tom Reed wrote a treatment under the title The Return of Frankenstein, a title retained until filming began.
+Screenwriter Robert Florey wrote a treatment entitled The New Adventures of Frankenstein: The Monster Lives!, but it was rejected without comment early in 1932.
+Universal staff writer Tom Reed wrote a treatment as The Return of Frankenstein, a title retained until filming began.
 Following its acceptance in 1933, Reed wrote a full script that was submitted to the Hays office for review.
 The script passed its review, but Whale, who by then had been contracted to direct, complained that "it stinks to heaven".
 L. G. Blochman and Philip MacDonald were the next writers assigned, but Whale also found their work unsatisfactory.
-In 1934, Whale set John L. Balderston to work on yet another version, and it was he who returned to an incident from the novel in which the creature demands a mate.
-In the novel Frankenstein creates a mate, but destroys it without bringing it to life.
+In 1934, Whale set John L. Balderston to work on yet another version, and it was he who returned to an incident from the novel in which the Monster demands a mate.
+Frankenstein subsequently creates a mate, but destroys it without bringing it to life.
 Balderston also created the Mary Shelley prologue.
-After several months Whale was still not satisfied with Balderston's work and handed the project to playwright William J. Hurlbut and Edmund Pearson.
+After several months Whale was still not satisfied with Balderston's work and handed the project to playwright William James Hurlbut and Edmund Pearson.
 The final script, combining elements of a number of these versions, was submitted for Hays office review in November 1934.
 Kim Newman reports that Whale planned to make Elizabeth the heart donor for the bride, but film historian Scott MacQueen states that Whale never had such an intention.